 - 1. Teams will be required to attend a mandatory battery safety briefing prior to the start of the competition. - 2.
 Teams must submit battery specifications, Material Safety Data Sheets (MSDS), and proper disposal procedures, sourced from the battery manufacturer for all batteries. - 3.
 Teams must keep a hard copy of the battery safety documentation for all batteries in Team Village (onsite) at all times, for reference. - 4.
 Teams must bring a LiPo safe bag(s) adequate for the lithium batteries used.
 LiPo bag(s) must be available at the competition and the hotel. - 5.
-Li-Po (Lithium Polymer) battery packs need cell level safety and balancing circuits and must be labeled HAZMAT when shipped. - 6.
-Each team must understand and follow their own country's regulations as well as those of the host nation. - 7.
-All batteries must be stored, used, and maintained in accordance with manufacturer guidelines. - 8.
+Li-Po (Lithium Polymer) battery packs need cell level safety and balancing circuits. - 6.
+Batteries must be shipped according to required shipping regulations based on battery weight/type.
+Note that most batteries are considered HAZMAT and must be shipped using HAZMAT regulations. - 7.
+Each team must understand and follow their own country's regulations as well as those of the host nation. - 8.
+All batteries must be stored, used, and maintained in accordance with manufacturer guidelines. - 9.
 Teams are required to inspect their batteries daily for signs of swelling, heat, leaking, venting, burning or any other irregularities. - a.
-Lithium batteries that become too warm during use or have become swollen or malformed must be removed from use and reported to the Technical Director. - b.
-Lithium batteries that do not hold a charge must be removed from use and reported to the Technical Director. - 9.
-A team member must be present at all times to monitor charging batteries. - 10.
-At the competition site, if any of the above battery conditions are observed students must immediately notify the Technical Director or RoboBoat staff and provide the battery specifications and safety information. - 11.
-At the hotel, if a battery irregularity occurs at any time, students must notify RoboNation's Senior Events Manager, Cheri Koch immediately by phone at 850.642.0536 and provide the battery specifications and safety information. - 12.
-Failed or failing Lithium-ion batteries must be handled in accordance with manufacturer's safety and disposal guidelines.
-In the absence of specific guidelines, batteries must be placed in a LiPo safe bag, which must then be placed in a bucket, covered with sand, and placed in a designated safety zone. - 13.
-Teams cannot change or replace batteries when ASV is in the water or while standing on floating docks.
+Lithium batteries that become too warm during use or have become swollen or malformed must be removed from use and reported to the Technical Director.